 The body can:

-All Maha Kundalini Tantra™ techniques are used exclusively for two purposes: The battery, the physical body, to prepare and make fit for the vast amount of energy that is released and flows through the human body during a Kundalini awakening and Kundalini rise and reaching Universal consciousness.
+All Maha Kundalini Tantra™ techniques are used exclusively for two purposes: To prepare the battery, (the physical body), and make it suitable for the enormous amount of energy that is released and flows through the human body during a Kundalini awakening and Kundalini ascension and the attainment of Universal consciousness.

-- Focuses on the manifestation of Kundalini in and through all chakras from the tradition of the Guhyasamaja Tantra.
+Focuses on the manifestation of Kundalini in and through all chakras mostly from the tradition of Guhyasamaja Tantra.

 - Does not use objects and mental rituals.